 Users usually begin to feel the effects of cocaine between a few minutes to an hour after ingesting the substance.
 Injecting and smoking cocaine leads to a more instant and shorter high than other methods.
 For example, the high from smoking cocaine may last five to 10 minutes, whereas the high from snorting typically lasts around half an hour.

 Cocaine is one of the most commonly abused drugs in the United States.
 In 2020, around 5.2 million people over the age of 12 reported using cocaine in the previous year.
-According to the National Institute on Drug Abuse, 1.3 million had a cocaine use disorder (CUD).
+According to the National Institute on Drug Abuse, cocaine was involved in around 38% of the 1.3 million ER visits for drug abuse and misuse.

 Our brains consist of many distinct areas of cells that regulate different bodily functions.
 Brain cells, known as neurons, communicate with each other by sending molecules called neurotransmitters from one cell to another.
 Dopamine is one of several types of neurotransmitters.